-Using a dummy load, and an accurate power meter, set the transmitter's output in the Tune mode using the CARR control on the main board to a forward power of 10W.
+Using a dummy load, and an accurate power meter, set the transmitter's output in the Tune mode with a Tune Attenuation of 0dB, and using the CARR control on the main board to adjust the forward power to 10W.
 Adjust the calibration factor to achieve the closest match.
 The limits are from 1500 - 5000.